 However, vehicular cyclist advocate John Forester and acolytes like Ottawa’s Avery Burdett fail on several counts:

-First, despite 35 years of stringent advocacy that infrastructure designed specifically for cycling is misguided and dangerous, they have yet to attract greater numbers of people to choose cycling as a viable option for everyday travel.
+First, despite 35 years of strident advocacy that infrastructure designed specifically for cycling is misguided and dangerous, they have yet to attract greater numbers of people to choose cycling as a viable option for everyday travel.
 This contrasts with extensive research on the success of context-appropriate facilities like protected bike lanes, which always generate an uptake in cycling activity.

 Second, the approach fails to consider the sociological and psychological aspects of encouraging people to get on a bike.
 Tell someone, “I can teach you to be comfortable riding with your family along Stewart through the Parkedale intersection” and you’ll be greeted with derision at best.
 Ditto asking a grandmother to escort grandkids by bike along Laurier to the soccer fields.
 One look at the jacked-up F350 driven by someone with a Timmies in one hand and a cellphone in the other?
 No way.

 The vehicular cycling approach attempts to grow that 1% of cyclists that research tells us are “strong and fearless”.
 However, we know that no amount of encouragement will convince someone in the other 73% to mix with traffic.

 When it comes to training, the CAN-BIKE curriculum, based on vehicular cycling approaches, is quite well done.
 However, it has failed to capture interest in many circles as many organizations use the curriculum as a base, but then package the basics into shorter clinics that are fun and encouraging – and successful.
 CAN-BIKE courses are seen by many as too long, too dogmatic and overly dramatic.
 Recognizing this, through the work of Share the Road and MTO, cycling skills training in Ontario is currently undergoing a major overhaul.